-There might features vital for the prediction of the high-frequency regions among those unselected features.
+There might be features vital for the prediction of the high-frequency regions among those unselected features.
 Some DNA-binding proteins interact with particular sequence motifs (Barrows & Van Dyke, 2023), and transcription factors often bind to specific sequences (Lambert et al., 2018), competing or interacting with nucleosomes.
 This might be part of the interactions between the flanking sequences and fx' in model II, which can be compensated by introducing more features into this model.
-In another word, the EMS mutation frequency as well as epigenetic features, which could be discovered in further study, might have interaction with the local DNA sequence to some extent.
+In another word, the EMS mutation frequency as well as DNA-binding protein features, which could be discovered in further study, might have interaction with the local DNA sequence to some extent.